Sanctions-hit IIB admits it is suffering a liquidity crisis

 “IIB states that currently, because of the imposed US sanctions, it has been deprived of the possibility to fulfil obligations to its counterparties,” it said in a brief statement.
 “Nevertheless, the bank has accumulated enough financial resources and assets to honour commitments towards its partners in full.
 IIB has already begun to contact corresponding authorities with a view to obtain appropriate licences and other necessary decisions to be able to fulfil these undertakings.”

 The Budapest-based international development bank has in effect finally officially admitted that it is facing a liquidity crisis after being frozen out of international financial markets.
-At the same time it insists that it is not yet insolvent.
-Its statement implies that it will try to renegotiate terms with its bondholders.
+At the same time it insists that it is not insolvent.
+Its statement implies that it will try to renegotiate terms with its bondholders to make its payments.

+A spokeswoman told bne IntelliNews that liquidity was less the issue than the actual mechanism for payments.
+"There is enough liquidity in this bank to fully meet all obligations for a rather long perspective.
+It’s the execution of payments, which is now a huge problem," she said.

 The announcement marks the end of both Russia’s attempt to build a counterpart to the European Bank for Reconstruction and Development, and Hungarian Prime Minister Viktor Orban’s dream of turning Budapest into an international financial centre.
 It also symbolises the collapse of Orban's pro-Kremlin policy, which has so damaged the country’s reputation in the West.